 In recent years, Surrey Fire Service has also introduced cost-sharing for private treatment or diagnostic medical tests such as MRI or CT scans.
 The funds are only available to employees willing to pay half the cost of the test or treatment.
-In some cases, the program has shaved months off an employee's leave, because it reduces time spent on waiting lists and often results in shorter recovery times.
+In some cases, the program has shaved months off an employee's time away from work, because it reduces time spent on waiting lists and often results in shorter recovery times.
 The fire service considers the cost-sharing program an investment in its employees' health, much like its other long-running health and wellness initiatives.
 For example, each hall is equipped with exercise equipment and time is allotted on each shift for fitness training.
-Hepatitis B and influenza vaccinations are provided free to employees.
-Activities by the in-house wellness program have included bringing in a nutritionist to speak, and providing mental health literature and resources.
+Hepatitis B and influenza vaccinations (70 % participation) are provided free to employees.
+Activities by the in-house wellness program have included bringing in a nutritionist to speak, and providing peer fitness trainers to assist employees with their overall fitness.
+In 2012 the Union and the Employer devoted a considerable amount of effort to support the mental well being of the workforce.
+A revamped Critical Incident Stress program was unveiled which includes the support of WorkSafeBC Psychologists.